You can override the GuessCPU results by directly setting or # unsetting the cpuopts variable, e.g., # # set cpuopts [list -march=athlon] # or # unset cpuopts #Uncomment either the ``unset cpuopts'' line to make a generic build, or else edit the ``set cpuopts'' line to an appropriate common-denomina

 the dmc configuration to include the STL header files.
 The

 dm\bin\sc.ini file should be edited so that the first

 Next, use ``set INCLUDE'' and ``set LIBRARY'' from the DOS command prompt to check that these environment variables are either not set, or else set to values as needed by the Digital Mars compiler.
 (These variables names may be used by other applications, which will conflict with values expected by dmc.)
 To unset these variables, use the commands ``set INCLUDE='' and ``set LIBRARY=''.
 For convenience, you probably also want to put the dm\bin directory into your environment PATH variable.

 The Digital Mars linker uses the same library format as the Borland linker, and as in that case, you will have to build compatible import libraries for the Tcl/Tk libraries.
-The free download from Digital Mars does not include a utility to create these import libraries.
-If you have purchased the compiler from Digital Mars, you can use the coff2off or implib tools for this.
-See the documentation for details.
-Another option is to use the Borland tools.
+The ``basic utilities'' package available from Digital Mars includes the implib import librarian that can be used for this purpose.
+Alternatively, you can use the Borland tools.
 See the section above on using Borland C++ for details.